We have a variety of programs and volunteer opportunities available. Contact us to learn how you can help!

 When a homeowner cannot physically or financially do home repair projects on their own, Care Center volunteers are able to offer their services.
 Volunteers help with projects such as installing handrails, building wheelchair ramps, and more.

-Larger projects, like roofing and painting, are done over the summer when groups are able to serve in this special way.
+Roofing Houses and exterior painting are done over the summer when groups are able to serve in this special way.
 Homeowners are grateful, not only for the outcome but also for the hearts behind those who serve.

 Lake Wales Free Clinic